10 SMS Customer Engagement Strategies to Boost Retention

 Not all customers have the same interests or buying habits, so sending everyone the same message rarely works.
 You can segment customers in many ways, depending on your business type.

 Segmenting your audience saves time and helps you improve customer engagement.
-You’ll notice fewer unsubscribes, more replies, and higher conversion rates as you deliver relevant messaging.
+You’ll notice fewer unsubscribes and higher conversion rates as you deliver relevant messaging instead of sending too many messages.

 3. Send Timely Updates